Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 4. The Micronesian Island Where Money Is Giant Stone Discs

-On the island of Yap, money doesn’t jingle or fold…it weighs thousands of pounds.
-Their traditional currency?
-Huge limestone discs, some as tall as a person.
-You can’t carry them.
-You can’t move them.
+On the island of Yap, money doesn’t jingle or fold, it weighs thousands of pounds.
+Their traditional currency is huge limestone discs, some as tall as a person.
+You can’t carry them, and you definitely can’t move them.

 Ownership is tracked verbally, everyone in the village just knows who owns which rock.

-If you trade one, the rock stays put.
-The story changes.
+If you trade one, the rock stays put, but the story changes.

-The value lies not in the stone… but in the community’s memory.
+The value lies not in the stone itself, but in the community’s memory.

 5. The Man Who Built a Forest With His Bare Hands

 In 1979, Jadav Payeng, a teenager living in Assam, India, was devastated by the erosion and death of wildlife along the Brahmaputra River.
-So he did something most people wouldn’t even think of:
+So he did something most people wouldn’t even think of, he planted a tree.
+Then another, then another, and another.

 For over 40 years, he planted trees every day.
 Today, that effort has become a 1,360-acre forest, home to elephants, tigers, deer, and more.